TheMattBurglar/Raspberry-Pi-5-NAS-Build/README.md

 ### Syncthing
 - Installed via apt

-- To allow LAN access to Web based GUI, updated config file at: ~/.local/state/syncthing/config.xml
+- In order to allow LAN access to browser based GUI, updated config file at: ~/.local/state/syncthing/config.xml

 - Added Syncthing Tray via Flatpak on desktop and laptop for sync notifications
 ---